Mr. Rooter Plumbing of Calgary Change Location

 A drain snake looks like a coiled, metal rope with a crank on one side.
 The coil goes down into the drain.
 As the handle is cranked, it pulls up the coil and brings with it any debris that is clogging your kitchen sink.
 An alternative to a drain snake is a metal hanger that has been straightened out with one end bent like a hook.

-To use a drain snake ore metal hanger to unclog your blocked pipe, follow these steps:
+To use a drain snake or wire coat hanger to unclog your blocked pipe, follow these steps:

-1. Prepare your tools, either by readying the drain snake or bending a metal hanger into shape.
+1. Prepare your tools, either by readying the drain snake or bending a wire hanger into shape.

 2. Insert the drain snake or hanger into the drain.
-If you are using a hanger, ensure it is the bent-hook half that is going into the pipe.
+If you are using a hanger, ensure it is the bent-hook half that is going into the piece of pipe.

 3. If you feel anything at the end of the wire, pull it up and out of the drain.
 You may have to repeat this process a few times.